GPII/universal/documentation/DataLoader.md

 (`scripts/deleteAndLoadSnapsets.sh`)

-This script is used to setup CouchDB database and is executed as a Kubernetes batch Job every time new version of the universal image is deployed to the cluster (also when cluster is initially created).
+This script is used to setup CouchDB database and is executed as a Kubernetes batch Job every time a new version of the universal image is deployed to the cluster (also when cluster is initially created).

-It does following:
+It does the following:

-- Converts the preferences in universal into `snapset` Prefs Safes and GPII Keys,
+1. Converts the preferences in universal into `snapset` Prefs Safes and their associated GPII Keys,
-- Optionally deletes existing database,
+2. Optionally deletes the existing database,
-- Creates a CouchDB database if none exists,
+3. Creates a CouchDB database if none exists,
-- Updates the database with respect to its `design/views` document, as required,
+4. Updates the database with respect to its `_design/views` document, as required,
-- Deletes the snapsets and keys, if any, from the database,
+5. Deletes the `snapset` Prefs Safes and their associated GPII Keys, if any, currently in the database,
-- Loads the latest snapsets and keys created created above into the database.
+6. Loads the latest snapsets and associated keys created at step 1. into the database.

+Steps 4, 5, and 6 are handled by, and documented further in [`scripts/deleteAndLoadSnapsets.js`](https://github.com/GPII/universal/blob/master/scripts/deleteAndLoadSnapsets.js#L11).

 ## Environment Variables

+With the exception of `GPII_COUCHDB_URL`, the following environment variables have default values defined within `scripts/deleteAndLoadSnapsets.sh`.
+The database, `GPII_COUCHDB_URL`, must be set outside of the script.
+Developers can set these variables as needed for testing and experimentation.

+The use of environment variables for data directories is also useful if you want to mount the database data using a Docker volume and point the data loader at it.

+WARNING: setting `GPII_CLEAR_INDEX` to `true` will erase all the contents of the database.
+Use with caution, and with your own database for development.
+In a staging or production environment, these variables are set appropriately for those contexts; in particular `GPII_CLEAR_INDEX` will not be set.

 - `GPII_COUCHDB_URL`: URL of the CouchDB database. (required)
-- `GPII_CLEAR_INDEX`: If set to `true`, the database at $GPII_COUCHDB_URL will be deleted and recreated. (optional)
+- `GPII_CLEAR_INDEX`: If set to `true`, the database at `$GPII_COUCHDB_URL` will be deleted and replaced with an empty database. (optional)
 - `GPII_STATIC_DATA_DIR`: The directory where the static data to be loaded into CouchDB resides. (optional)
+- `GPII_PREFERENCES_DATA_DIR`: The directory containing the "raw" preferences that are converted into `snapset` Prefs Safes and their associated GPII Keys (step 1 above). (optional)
-- `GPII_BUILD_DATA_DIR`: The directory where the data built from the conversion step resides. (optional)
+- `GPII_BUILD_DATA_DIR`: The directory where the data built from the conversion step reside. (optional)

-The use of environment variables for data directories is useful if you want to mount the database data using a Docker volume and point the data loader at it.
+- `GPII_APP_DIR`: The main directory, typically `universal`. (optional)

-Note that since [the docker doesn't support the environment variable type of array](https://github.com/moby/moby/issues/20169), two separate environment variables are used for inputting data directories instead of one array that holds these directories.
+Note that since [the docker doesn't support the environment variable type of array](https://github.com/moby/moby/issues/20169), separate environment variables are used for inputting data directories instead of one array that holds these directories.

 ## Running